passw0rd/cli/README.md

 ## Passw0rd Demo

-Use next examples to try out Passw0rd technologies and see how the functions work without setting up a passw0rd SDK.
+Passw0rd CLI provides you with a Demo mode that allows you try out Passw0rd technologies and see how the functions work without setting up a passw0rd SDK.

+To start working with a Passw0rd Demo you need to have a registed passw0rd account and created application.

 #### Enroll User passw0rd
 The demo command allows you to create user's passwOrd record: